Photonsters/anycubic-photon-docs/photon-common-issues.md

 All issues apply to Photons that came out with blue windows with firmware 4.0.11_LCD Last review 2018.07.02

+TODO: Provide references for the problems, solutions and what happened to the user machines when these problems were found

+---

 ## KNOWN ISSUES

 - USB names must be kept short and avoid special chars since photon cannot read them. found by [Michael Lippert](https://www.facebook.com/groups/AnycubicPhoton/permalink/1370647173079921/)